butterfly-ops/docs/file-storage.md

 > [!WARNING]
 > Don't choose `overwrite` option if you really don't need it.
 It may lead data loss since old files with same name is
 > overridden.
 And if you need this option just for some Upload Config, create additional File Storage for these Upload Configs.

+### Filename Sanitization for Uploads

+When you upload a file or image to Butterfly, it's a good practice to replace white-spaces and special characters in the filename to prevent errors on browsers etc, but sometimes you may want to leave filename as-is.

+Sanitize Option is enabled by default in `File Storage` settings, but if you uncheck this box, then it will leave the filename and spaces as-is.

+Example:

+If you upload a file named `Test Filename ÇÖĞ.jpg`

+Sanitized version will be
+`test-filename-cog.jpg`

+Not Sanitized version
+`Test Filename ÇÖĞ.jpg`